 Add craft glue to the finished frame to glue in the backer paper.

-What a delightful little picture, don't you think?
-How fun (and budget friendly) would it be to do a series of these, with slightly different designs?
-Next time.
 Until then, I'm happy with my easy and quick wall art.
-The Dimensional Magic adds just the right “kapow” I needed to make it really stand out!
+The Dimensional Magic adds just the right “kapow” to my cheap wall art that I needed to make it really stand out!